 The Palace serves up some of the best food in Virginia City.
 Rubens and burgers are the mainstays here.
-Diners have a choice between 11 different Ruben sandwiches and 21 burgers ranging from the Bison Burger to the huge Garbage Truck Burger.
+Diners choose between 11 different Ruben sandwiches and 21 burgers, ranging from the Bison Burger to the huge Garbage Truck Burger.
 The Palace Restaurant & Saloon is family-friendly.
 54 S C Street.

 Ponderosa Saloon & Mine Tour Virginia City

-Not too many Saloons offer a mine tour but here in Virginia City, you can find one.
-The Ponderosa also features the vault from the Bank of California which was the original tenant of the building back in the 1860s.
-Mining artifacts and pictures decorate the walls of the Ponderosa Saloon.
+Not too many Saloons offer a mine tour, but here in Virginia City, you can find one.
+The Ponderosa also features the vault from the Bank of California, which was the original tenant of the building back in the 1860s.
+In addition, mining artifacts and pictures decorate the walls of the Ponderosa Saloon.
 106 S C St, Virginia City, Nevada.

 Washoe Club Museum & Saloon

 Located in one of the oldest buildings in Virginia City, The Washoe Club features a saloon, a Haunted Museum, and ghost tours.
 All tours are family-friendly and are held hourly, starting at noon until 6 pm.
 The Washoe Club has been featured on the Travel Channel Ghost Adventures show.
 112 S C Street.
 Website.